Sr. Administrative Assistant

 - Obtaining Special Rule Cancellation of Removal under the Nicaraguan and Central American Refugee Act (NACARA) for a client from El Salvador.

-- Obtaining prosecutorial discretion and administrative closure to an immigrant youth who had been placed in removal proceedings.
+- Obtaining prosecutorial discretion and administrative closure for two immigrant youths who had been placed in removal proceedings.

 - Obtaining Cancellation of Removal for a Lawful Permanent Resident from Kenya, who had been detained in Maryland, and placed in removal proceedings after a series of minor criminal convictions.